gitbuh/jsontool/README.md

     cout << data[2] << endl;                    // output: three

-Assignment, cast and comparison operators behave as closely as possible to ECMA-262 standard, 5th edition.
+Assignment, cast and comparison operators behave as closely as possible to standard ECMA-262, edition 5.
 For example, objects and arrays are copied by reference, while primitives are copied by value.
 The `==` operator uses the abstract comparison algorithm, so `0` is equal to `false`, `1` is equal to `true`, `33` is equal to `"33"`, and so on.

-`jsontool::var` exposes the following methods to check the internal data type:
+The `var` class exposes the following methods to check the internal data type:

     inline bool isUndefined();
     inline bool isNull();